-Marlin’s FastIO headers provide macros to read and change pin states as quickly as possible using direct port manipulation which is much faster than the
+Marlin uses direct port manipulation macros to read and change pin states as quickly as possible, which is much faster than the

 Arduino.h functions.
-FastIO can only be used for pins defined as constants, and this is why Marlin currently uses hard-coded pin numbers and requires a re-compile when you want to change them.
+FastIO can only be used for constant pin numbers, known at compile-time, and thus Marlin (currently) uses hard-coded pin numbers and requires a re-compile whenever you want to change them.

 FastIO Pin Mapping